Stacked sprouters

 Stone

-Stone germinating towers are sometimes made of terra cotta-like material. (not listed here, try and look for Terra cotta GEO sprouting towers).
+Stone germinating towers are sometimes made of terra cotta-like material.
 The great advantage is that this material can hold moisture for a long time and thereby prevent the risk of sudden dehydration.
-The major drawback is that they are very pricey.
+The major drawback is that they are pricey.